 Professional traders, working for large institutional banks, brokers and funds use very low levels of leverage.
 In fact, as a general rule, for working out their trade size they will use un-leveraged positions.

 As explained above that will mean that their trade size matches their account size.
 So, a trader, operating a $1 million USD account would only use 10 standard lots as their normal, unleveraged position.
 At first, it may seem strange that a professional trader would not utilize these high levels of leverage.

-So, let us move on to consider some of the key reasons why professional traders are so cautious in using leverage.
+So, let us move on to consider some of the key reasons why professional traders are so cautious in using leverage in Forex trading.